Use Rook for Storage Orchestrator¶

 Context and Problem Statement¶

 Compliant Kubernetes has the vision to reduce the compliance burden on multiple clouds ("Multi-cloud.
 Open source.
 Compliant.").
-Many of the cloud providers we target do not have a storage provider or do not have a storage provider that integrates with Kubernetes.
+Many of the Infrastructure Providers we target do not have a storage provider or do not have a storage provider that integrates with Kubernetes.
 How should we support PersistentVolumeClaims in such cases?

 - Storage Orchestrator needs to be popular and well maintained, so that developer can focus on adding value on top of Kubernetes clusters.